PhD in Rhetoric

 - Teach effectively.

 We offer a range of face-to-face, online and hybrid graduate courses to allow our working, commuting and parenting students the opportunity to balance rigorous academic course work with their busy lives.
 Our face-to-face graduate courses are offered one day per week, typically in late afternoon or evening.
-While our online offerings provide the flexibility to meet a variety of student needs, the program is not intended to be a fully-online program and cannot be completed through online classes only.
+Prospective and current students may apply for a distance-learning designation that allows for the PhD in Rhetoric to be completed fully online.
+A limited number of virtual seats in face-to-face courses will be guaranteed to distance learners.
+For more information, please contact the graduate program coordinator.

 Our program will prepare you to lead a fulfilling career as a teacher, leader in your academic department, and researcher within the fields of rhetoric and literature by cultivating your proficiency in discourse analysis, communicative studies, writing and research.
 While this program largely serves the needs of aspiring post-secondary teachers, you will be prepared to contribute professionally in fields as diverse as writing, editing, government and business.